Against throwaway culture

 Engaging suppliers

-New emission-minimized stainless steel for Fiskars’ cookware
+Emission-minimized stainless steel for Fiskars’ cookware

 The durable Fiskars All Steel series of coated cookware can be recoated, they are completely plastic-free, fluorine-free and fully recyclable at the end of their long life.